 IDP strongly believes that lawyers should not have a monopoly on information.
 For this reason, we are committed to empowering community members through the development of accessible presentations and materials on the intersection of the criminal justice and immigration enforcement regimes.
 Please check out our Community Defense page for more information.

 This is a sample of trainings that IDP has given in the past.
-To request a training or to ask for more information, please contact us via the email form below.

 - Cutting-Edge Criminal Appellate Strategies for the Defense of Noncitizens

 - Litigation About the Categorical Approach: Realistic Probability, Means/Elements Divisibility, and the Burden of Proof

 - Naturalization and Crimes

 - Immigration Enforcement under the Priority Enforcement Program

 - The Supreme Court’s 2015 and 2016 Immigration Decisions: Mellouli v.
 Lynch and Controlled Substances, and Luna-Torres v.
 Lynch and Agency Deference

 - Immigration Consequences of Domestic Violence Convictions and Orders of Protection